-Alisa Fleming ~ Several summers ago, when my husband and I lived in British Columbia, I was spoiled by the bountiful supply of inexpensive blueberries.
-Our local farmer’s market store, just a pleasant stroll away, was literally clearing them out for just $1.99 a pound!
-Needless to say, we stocked up.
+Several summers ago, when my husband and I were spending our time in British Columbia, I was spoiled by the bountiful supply of inexpensive blueberries.
+The local farmer’s market store, just a pleasant stroll away, was literally clearing them out for just $1.99 a pound!
+Consequently, we stocked up.
 I believe I dedicated an entire afternoon to properly cleaning and freezing at least 15 pounds of those little blue delicacies.

-- 3 tablespoons sugar (can sub honey or maple syrup, if desired)
+- 3 tablespoons sugar, honey or maple syrup

 - 1 teaspoon lemon juice